nadianix25/flashcards/README.md

 # flashcards
 Flashcards web app with flask

+Flashcards are card notes used to pratice memory.
+They contain concenpts and information.
+Basically you pick a card, look at the concept i try to retrieve the information withtout looking.

+This application mimics that process!
+Its a CRUD for cards and groups of cards that then will let you in a vizualization mode of the cards for pratice.

 to install dependencies please run the following command:
 ```
   pip install -r requirements.txt